The Minimization of Random Hypergraphs: Introduction

-The main tool in our analysis is the Chernoff--Hoeffding theorem bounding the tails of the binomial distribution via the Kullback--Leibler divergence from information theory.
+Our results establish a close connection between the size of the minimization and the binomial distribution.\footnote{ The notation $\B_{n,m,p}$ is mnemonic of the binomial distribution emerging in the sampling process. } Theorem~\ref{thm:binomial_characterization} (see below) characterizes the number of minimal edges in terms of the total number of edges $m$ and the likelihood that a binomial variable deviates from its expectation.
+The main tool in our analysis is the Chernoff--Hoeffding theorem bounding the tail of the distribution function via the Kullback--Leibler divergence from information theory.
 However, the existing inequalities are not sharp enough to derive tight statements on the expected size of the minimization.
-For Chernoff--Hoeffding, there is so far a gap of order $\sqrt{n}$ between the best-known estimates.
-In this work, we improve these bounds such that they match up to constant factors.
-We give explicit upper and lower bounds on the factors involved that hold for all positive integers $n$ making the result useful also in a non-asymptotic setting.
+So far, there is an $\Or(\sqrt{n})$ gap between the best-known upper and lower estimates.
+In this work, we improve both sides such that they match up to constant factors.
+The improvement transfers directly to the weaker, but more practical, versions of Chernoff bounds widely used in the literature.
+While our findings concentrates on the asymptotics, we also give an explicit interval for the leading constants involved and our proofs indicate how large $n$ must be to be applicable.
+This makes the result useful also in a non-asymptotic setting and in areas beyond the treatment of random hypergraphs.
+We illustrate this by giving an alternative proof that the binomial distribution does not vanish outside of a constant number of standard deviations from its mean.
+Our proof avoids the Berry--Esseen inequality, that is, normal approximation.
+We also improve the rate of convergence in Cramér's theorem.